mas-bandwidth/netcode/STANDARD.md

 While _connected_ the client buffers _connection payload packets_ received from the server so their payload data can be delivered to the client application as netcode.io packets.

 While _connected_ the client application may send _connection payload packets_ to the server.
-In the absence of _connection payload packet_ sent by the client application, the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.
+In the absence of _connection payload packets_ sent by the client application, the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.

-If no _connection payload packet_ or _connection keep-alive packet_ are received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.
+If no _connection payload packet_ or _connection keep-alive packet_ are received from the server within the timeout period specified in the connect token, the client transitions to _connection timed out_.

 While _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.